otto-torino/django-baton/README.md

 - Based on bootstrap 4-alpha6 and FontAwesome
 - Fully responsive
 - Custom and flexible sidebar menu
+- Form tabs out of the box
 - Optional index page filled with google analytics widgets
 - Customization available recompiling the js app provided
+- it translations provided

 It requires the following python packages in order to manage the google analytics index: